Blue Bombers Forum

 Title: Re: The good, the bad, and the ugly.

-Quote from: bomb squad on Today at 05:06:59 AMI knew you would bring that one up.
+Quote from: bomb squad on September 22, 2025, 05:06:59 AMI knew you would bring that one up.
 Sorry, not nearly the same situation.
 There it made sense.
 Appreciate your input though.
 By the way, it was 3rd and 5.

 Oh ya, and Dickenson The Greater HAS called even dumber low-percentage plays or dumb off-the-line runs instead of sneaks MANY times in the last few seasons -- with like 90% failure rate.
 (Less so this year since he has a good team again.)